keu/docs/astro/kubepodoperator-local.md

 To use the KubernetesPodOperator, you must define the configuration of each task and the Kubernetes Pod in which it runs, including its namespace and Docker image.

 This example DAG runs a `hello-world` Docker image.
-The namespace is determined dynamically based on whether you're running the DAG in your local environment.
+The namespace is determined dynamically based on whether you're running the DAG in your local environment or on Astro.
 If you are using Linux, the `cluster_context` is `microk8s`.
 The `config_file` points to the edited `/include/.kube/config` file.

-Run `astro dev start` to build this config into your image.
+Once you've updated the definition of KubernetesPodOperator tasks in your Astro project, run `astro dev start` with the Astro CLI to test your DAGs in a local Airflow environment.

 ```python
 from datetime import datetime, timedelta